cleanlab/label-error-detection-benchmarks/README.md

 Once we have the out-of-sample predicted probabilities for all datasets and models, we evaluate their performance for detecting label errors using the following notebook:

 [src/experiments/Evaluate_All_Experiments.ipynb](https://github.com/JohnsonKuan/label-error-detection-benchmarks/blob/main/src/experiments/Evaluate_All_Experiments.ipynb)

+Raw tables of all performance numbers for each method+dataset can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1EvdeGOtLW7z4C7Edg3FIg0Q-Su_AqtsmRzVv5_uuPO4/edit?usp=sharing).